Tarigonda Vengamamba: Early years

-Vengamamba was born into a family of Vangipuram (Vengipuram) in a golla family in 1730 in the Tarigonda village of Andhra Pradesh state.
+Vengamamba was born into a family of Vangipuram (Vengipuram) in a brahmin family in 1730 in the Tarigonda village of Andhra Pradesh state.
 Her father was Krishnayamatya and mother was Mangamamba.
 Since childhood, she was an ardent devotee of Lord Venkateswara, and her devotion made the villagers believe that she was insane.

-Married at a very early age (common practice in those times), she lost her husband Venkatachalapathi and became a child-widow.
+Married at a very early age (common practice in those times), she lost her husband Injeti Venkatachalapathi and became a child-widow.
 However, she refused to accept anyone but the Lord as her husband and continued to dress as a married woman (such as wearing mangalsutra, non-white clothing, bottu/bindi).

 She studied yoga sciences under Acharya (professor) Subrahmnayudu and became a yogini.
 As a result, she faced resentment of the local priest in Tarigonda, and shifted to Tirumala.
 She was welcomed by the priest and descendants of Annamayya, all who had heard of her devotion prior to her move.